thuongtuandang/transformer_from_scratch_with_pytorch/README.md

 In this documentation, we carefully treated every theoritical aspect in the paper 'Attention is all you need' in detail.

 Interesting points contained in the file:
-- The difference of positional encoding between time t and time (t + k) is a rotation of complex numbers.
+- The difference of the positional encoding between time t and time (t + k) is a rotation of complex numbers.
 - Self-attention really tells us how the current input depends on other inputs.
 - Residual connections can reduce random noises and the possibility of vanishing gradient.